 These members are given the privilege of riding wherever they wish to within the field, staying behind the field master Those members without colors are required to defer their field positions to those with colors.

 9.)
 Is the Hunt Ball really a, well, ball?

 Yes!
 It is a winter celebration of all things foxhunting!
 A zest for life, a little pageantry, great camaraderie with horse- and hound-loving people, a silent auction of items you will really want to have, a great meal, and a full dance floor of fun people shakin’ it down.
 You don’t have to be a member to come to the hunt ball.
 You can ask to be put on the invitation list by contacting Sherma Seitzinger.
-The next hunt ball is on February 25, 2017, in beautiful downtown Omaha, Nebraska.
+The hunt ball is held in February in the beautiful Old Market area of downtown Omaha, Nebraska.